jonas-trms/bezier_curves/README.md

 The user interface in the console offers the possibility to add and delete points, to generate the Bézier curve parameterized by the entered points and to clear the canvas.
 A `.ppm` image is generated at each change operated on the canvas.

 ## Compilation
-You can compile with GCC by running the following command:
+You can compile with `gcc` by running the following command:

 ```
 $ gcc -o bezier_curves src/main.c src/bezier_computations.c src/canvas_operations.c src/linked_lists.c -lm